GOGO98901/pr0grammab0t/README.md

 1. Create your own bot on [discord developer applications](https://discordapp.com/developers/applications)
 2. Set the bot to be an *app bot user* and collect the token
-3. Do one of the following bellow
+3. And follow the instructions bellow

 ## Running Locally

-Make sure you have [Node.js](http://nodejs.org/) and the [Heroku Toolbelt](https://toolbelt.heroku.com/) installed.
+Make sure you have [Node.js](http://nodejs.org/) installed.

 ```sh
 git git@github.com:GOGO98901/pr0grammab0t.git # or clone your own fork